Anthropic

 • Avoid bad changes: a nonprofit board or other somewhat-independent group with a safety mandate should have veto power on changes to risk assessment practices and corresponding commitments, at the least.
 And “changes should be clearly and widely announced to stakeholders, and there should be an opportunity for critique.”
 As an exception, “For minor and/or urgent changes, [labs] may adopt changes to [their policies] prior to review.
 In these cases, [they should] require changes . . . to be approved by a supermajority of [the] board.
 Review still takes place . . . after the fact.”
 Key Components of an RSP (METR 2023).
 Score: 50%.
 Changes to Anthropic’s RSP must be approved by the (not independent) board and published before they are implemented.
 Anthropic’s independent Long-Term Benefit Trust is consulted but has no formal power.

 • Promote good changes: have a process for staff and external stakeholders to share concerns about risk assessment policies or their implementation with the board and some other staff, including anonymously.
-Score: 25%.
-Anthropic committed to “Implement a non-compliance reporting policy.”
-Senior staff member Zac Hatfield-Dodds told us “Beyond standard internal communications channels, our recently formalized non-compliance reporting policy meets these criteria, and will be described in the forthcoming RSP v1.1.”
+Score: 75%.
+Anthropic has a noncompliance reporting policy.
+See also comment by a senior Anthropic staff member.

 • Elicit external review of risk assessment practices and commitments.
 Publish those reviews, with light redaction if necessary.
 Score: No.